 A ‘partial-birth’ abortion involves the feticidal injection of digoxin or potassium chloride at the beginning of the procedure to allow for softening of the fetal bones before the fetus is removed in a breech position.
 If the baby’s skull is too large to fit through the birth canal, it is crushed to allow the skull to be removed.
 Decompression of the skull can be accomplished by incision and suction of the contents, or by using forceps.

 How international organisations are pushing for abortion law change

 The international abortion group and other organisations are attempting to use a legislation change model which, in practice, introduces de facto abortion-on-demand, right up to birth.

 This model firstly involves international organisations lobbying Governments to introduce new legislation, as they are currently doing in Ghana, Kenya, Malawi, Namibia, and likely other countries across Africa.
 They then place themselves as key advisers on the roll-out of the new abortion service, including advising on associated standards and protocols across the country.

-In this position, as a key adviser, they have then been involved with producing comprehensive guidance for governments and healthcare providers, which outlines how they can interpret language in the new legislation to allow for abortion on demand.
+In this position as a key adviser, the organisation produces comprehensive guidance for the respective Government and healthcare providers.
+This guidance outlines how they can interpret language in the new legislation to allow for abortion on demand.

-In Malawi, without a time limit in the proposed legislation, a similarly broad interpretation would allow abortion for any reason, on-demand, up to birth.
+In Malawi, without a time limit in the proposed legislation, a similarly broad interpretation would allow abortion de facto on-demand, up to birth.